MEEPproject/fpga_shell/README.md

 make reports_impl      # Create implementation reports: Utilization, timing paths
 ```

+### 3.5-		:mag: Test bitstream `{chap4.5}`
+**MEEP SERVERS tools**

+You can find the bistream in the folder **bitstream**

+Before to load the bistream, you need to setup PATH for drivers:

+    PATH=/home/tools/drivers/'hostname'/dma_ip_drivers/QDMA/linux-kernel/bin/:$PATH

+you can add it in you local .bashrc.

+Then you can use the following command to load the bistream

+    /home/tools/fpga-tools/fpga/load-bitstream.sh qdma <your_bistream.bit>

+> Be careful with the FPGA board you have used to generate the bistream, and the board you are using to load the bistream.
+It needs to be the same type.

+You can have open in parallel other terminal to use picocom

+    picocom: picocom -b 115200 /dev/ttyUSB2

+Finally, if you want to boot a binary.
+You can use the [fpga_tools](https://gitlab.bsc.es/meep/FPGA_implementations/AlveoU280/fpga-tools) to do it.

 ## 4-	:open_file_folder: Directory Structure `{chap5}`
 The MEEP FPGA Shell is built around the **sh**, **shell** and **tcl** folders.